Overview

 14 units is about the same as 6 pints of average-strength beer or 10 small glasses of lower-strength wine.

 Any amount of alcohol can damage the liver, especially if you have an underlying condition.
-Depending on the state of your liver, your clinician may ask you to avoid alcohol completely.
+Depending on the condition of your liver, your clinician may ask you to avoid alcohol completely.

 Useful information